-How to Make a Great Blog Post As the Entry Point To Your Funnel
+Making a Great Blog Post For Your Funnel

 …and how you can make it right on Clickfunnels!